 What is primary hyperparathyroidism?

-Primary hyperparathyroidism is a disorder of the parathyroid glands, also called parathyroids.
-“Primary” means this disorder originates in the parathyroid glands.
-In primary hyperparathyroidism, one or more of the parathyroid glands are overactive.
-As a result, the gland releases too much parathyroid hormone (PTH).
+Primary hyperparathyroidism is a disorder of the parathyroid glands, four pea-sized glands located on or near the thyroid gland in the neck.
+“Primary” means this disorder begins in the parathyroid glands, rather than resulting from another health problem such as kidney failure.
+In primary hyperparathyroidism, one or more of the parathyroid glands is overactive.
+As a result, the gland makes too much parathyroid hormone (PTH).

-What are the parathyroid glands?
+What do the parathyroid glands do?

-What are the effects of high PTH levels?
+What are the complications of primary hyperparathyroidism?

 What are the symptoms of primary hyperparathyroidism?